LaurentVeyssier/cd0349-adversarial-search/README.md

 We repeat this process 10 times to fill up our book.
 The final opening book contains circa 28.000 moves corresponding to the winning sequences from an initial move with higher than average win rate.
 The opening book is stored locally in data.pickle file.
 The process is detailed in the notebook provided with the project.

-fig #1: Ranking of best openings using win rate based on our sample games
+fig #1: Ranking of best openings using win rate based on our sample games (the index represents the first move tested during our sampling)

 ![](best_openings_win_rate.png)

-fig #2: Example of first moves selection based on higher win rate of 60% or above
+fig #2: Example of first moves selection based on higher win rate of 60% or above (subset of above - index = first moves)

 ![](example_high_win_rate_first_moves.png)